thcipriani/dotfile-boilerplate/docs/getting_started.md

 ### Prompts

+`bootstrap` is also able to semi-intelligently a small collection of dotfile frameworks.

-To skip being prompted to install any frameworks simply run bootstrap with the `--no-prompt` option.
+To be prompted to install new frameworks simply run bootstrap with the `--new-setup` option.

-As the bootstrap script runs you _may_&#8212;depending on your current configurations&#8212;be prompted to install some shell frameworks ([Oh-My-ZSH](http://github.com/robbyrussell/oh-my-zsh/) for Z-Shell users and [Bash-It](https://github.com/revans/bash-it) for Bash users).
+If you run the bootstrap script with the `--new-setup` flag you _may_&#8212;depending on your current configurations&#8212;be prompted to install some shell frameworks ([Oh-My-ZSH](http://github.com/robbyrussell/oh-my-zsh/) for Z-Shell users and [Bash-It](https://github.com/revans/bash-it) for Bash users).